-Prepared for Europe Summit on Human Rights in Childbirth (HRiC) in Strasburg, France (October 19, 2016)
+Prepared for Europe Summit on Human Rights in Childbirth (HRiC) in Strasbourg, France (October 19, 2016)

 (Social Project on Natural Childbirth and Blessed Conception ‘Miracle in the Heart’